 Homework and other assessments assigned to students should be meaningful and purposeful.
 Teachers should explore and develop multiple modes for assessing student learning beyond an objective assessment.
-Feedback for work collected for summative assessment and projects should be provided within four days.
-Daily homework and classwork feedback should be given within two days.
+The District recognizes that importance of timely and specific feedback to students for reflection and growth, Therefore, work collected for summative assessment, projects daily homework and classwork shall be returned in a timely manner.